 Repairing or Replacing the Shingles on Your Roof

 A strong and properly cared-for roof is critical to maintaining the quality of a home.
-A leaking roof allows water into the living quarters resulting in damage to the drywall or other wall and ceiling materials.
+A leaking roof allows water into the living quarters, damaging the drywall or other wall and ceiling materials.
 The wet conditions resulting from a leaking roof can also result in mold growth within the home.
-This can pose a health hazard for occupants especially those with impaired immunity or existing respiratory health problems.
+This can pose a health hazard for occupants, especially those with impaired immunity or existing respiratory health problems.
+For more information on why a strong, well-maintained roof is essential and how neglecting it can lead to serious problems, visit thekitchenstoreonline.com.

 Working on Your Roof